SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 python testing.py
 ```

-For testing in CARLA, be sure to move carla_setup.py to PythonApi/carla directory in your carla's version folder and run it, after intalling all CARLA's dependencies and running the CARLA's .sh file in another terminal:
+For testing in CARLA, be sure to move carla_setup.py to PythonApi/carla directory in your carla's version folder and run it, after intalling all CARLA's dependencies and running the CARLA's .sh file in another terminal, run in a vev:

 ```bash
 python carla_setup.py